 Declared unit

 The product carbon footprint shall be assessed for a declared unit.
 A functional equivalent is established by the data recipient and is defined from a product use perspective (see 3.2.3).

 For countable products, i.e., a component or part, the declared unit shall be 1 piece as described in the part description including a defined weight and a unique identifier (part number).

 For materials, i.e., mass products or commodities, the declared unit shall be 1 kg of products, regardless of its state (solid, liquid, gas), as its specific density is considered.

 If packaging is included, the declared unit is 1 kg or 1 piece of unpackaged product at the factory gate.
-The PCF however includes the PCF contribution of packaging.
+The CFP however includes the CFP contribution of packaging.

 For the vehicle manufacturer the declared unit it the fully assembled vehicle delivered to customer at show room.

 System boundaries

-The system boundary of the parts and vehicles production stage is outlined in Figure 22.
+The system boundary of the parts and vehicles production stage is outlined in Figure 20.